 It is essential that you keep your dairy milk refrigerated to avoid it getting spoilt.
 But as far as almond milk is concerned, you can store it outside on your shelf without any worries.

 This makes it a wonderful choice to carry during your travel trips.
-If you are hungry when you are traveling, you do not need to snack on unhealthy food stuff like a bag of chips.
-Chug along with a glass of almond milk and feel fresh and energetic, minus the guilt pangs that hit you immediately after you eat something unhealthy.
+If you are hungry while traveling, you do not need to snack on unhealthy foodstuff like a bag of chips.
+Instead, chug along with a glass of almond milk and feel fresh and energetic, minus the guilt pangs that hit you immediately after you eat something unhealthy.

 9. Low in calories